Graylog2/documentation/pages/streams.rst

 Many organisations already run monitoring infrastructure that are able to alert operations staff when incidents are detected.
-These systems are often capable of either polling for information on a regular schedule or being pushed new alerts - this article describes how to use the Graylog2 Stream Alert API to poll for currently active alerts in order to further process them in third party products.
+These systems are often capable of either polling for information on a regular schedule or being pushed new alerts - this article describes how to use the Graylog Stream Alert API to poll for currently active alerts in order to further process them in third party products.

 Checking for currently active alert/triggered conditions
 ========================================================

-Graylog2 stream alerts can currently be configured to send emails when one or more oft the associated alert conditions evaluate to true.
+Graylog stream alerts can currently be configured to send emails when one or more oft the associated alert conditions evaluate to true.
 While sending email solves many immediate problems when it comes to alerting, it can be helpful to gain programmatic access to the currently active alerts.

 Each stream which has alerts configured also has a list of active alerts, which can potentially be empty if there were no alerts so far.